johnsca/interface-monitor/README.md

 ## Requires

-Charms in need of an acces to a monitoring service require this interface.
+Charms in need of an access to a monitoring service require this interface.

 This interface layer will set the following state, as appropriate: